danielloader/kubernetes-sdlc/README.md

 1. There is **a reason** to run _sandbox_ clusters that can clone from any cluster; for cost savings and transient use cases.
 1. There is **a reason** to have different application configurations in different environments; permits testing a single component in isolation with mocked services.
 1. There is **not a reason** to run different configurations of infrastructure on each cluster; there should be a baseline assumption all clusters will have the same underlying core resources available in every environment for operational overhead reductions.
+1. There is **a reason** to have additional platform and potentially optional components that aren't managed by application teams; Confluent platform, Elastic platform etc.

 This final assumption is a key point, the platform is a product or service in itself - too many permutations of this (even greater than one) becomes unwieldy to maintain.
 Consider the kubernetes platform a rough equivalent to a linux distribution with its opinionated defaults and services.

 ### Git Repository Structure

+> **SUMMARY:** There's no single solution for laying out git repositories, they all come with trade-offs.
+Pick the option that gives the most benefits at the current point in time, but be mindful changing retroactively is extremely painful in a production environment.
+>
+> With that in mind, I'd recommend the model described by FluxCD [here](https://fluxcd.io/flux/guides/repository-structure/#repo-per-team).
+With the platform team owning whole ownership over the clusters and each stream aligned team owning application repositories.
+It is a compromise balance between access control and separation of concerns.

 There are no prescribed way to lay out a GitOps workflow for kubernetes; this is partially because every business has their own physical topology and the directory topology should represent this rather than be opposed to it.
 Additionally the concept of directories in the state has no bearing on the cluster state, any directory layout is purely to aid the human cognitive load - you can (and should not) represent an entire kubernetes cluster in a single monolithic YAML document.

 With that in mind an attempt has been made to draw up a topology in this repository that represents a balance between flexibility and declarative rigidity.

-Don't Repeat Yourself (DRY) is a contentious subject in any system that represents state declaratively, be it Terraform or Kubernetes manifests.
+[Don't Repeat Yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) (DRY) is a contentious subject in any system that represents state declaratively, be it Terraform or Kubernetes manifests.
 As such there is going to be a mix of duplication and inheritance in this project, representing an attempt to strike a balance.
 This will only be confirmed retroactively when you try to iron out pain points where in too much inheritance ties your hands on changes having too large of a blast radius, and too much duplication adding to the cognitive load and maintenance costs of running many environments.

 ![repository structure high level diagram](docs/repository-directory-structure.drawio.svg)

 ### State Reconciliation

-So with FluxCD v2 selected for the whitepaper, here's a high level view of how FluxCD works:
+So with FluxCD v2 selected for the project, here's a high level view of how FluxCD works:

 ![gitops pull workflow using FluxCD](docs/gitops-pull.drawio.svg)